-This project is new and more details and information will be added as they happen.
+This project was new in 2013.
+More details and information will be added as they happen.
 Please check back often.
 See the Garden Progress page to see what's happening.

 For Kids, Teachers and

 Now available as downloadable documents . . . .

 Butterfly Activity/Curriculum Guide by Jen Fowler (4.78 MB pdf format)

 Common Butterfly Photos - to use with the Activity Guide (734 KB pdf format)

 Prairie Butterfly Identification Poster (3.92 MB pdf format)

 This is most readable when printed at a large size.

 Oahe Downstream Prairie Butterfly Garden Brochure (346 KB pdf format)

 South Dakota Butterflies Check List